lucasbuschlinger/BachelorPraktikum/plugins/de/opendiabetes/vault/plugin/importer/miband/help.md

 Data
 -----
-To get MiBand 2 data for the import, visit https://play.google.com/store/apps/details?id=com.mc.miband1&hl=en
+To get MiBand 2 data for the import, visit https://play.google.com/store/apps/details?id=com.mc.miband1&hl=en and download the app.
+You can then use the app to export data for the MiBandNotifyImporter.

 Configuration
 -----